astronomer/docs/learn/use-case-sharing-code-multiple-projects.md

 ```

 ## Shared Python code in same file
-The example code above performs the same business logic twice.
+The previous code example performs the same business logic twice.
 Both functions instantiate a database client, execute a query, and return the result.
 The only difference is the query being executed.
 Any change to the database connection logic now requires two changes.
-If you continue copy-pasting these functions for running more queries, you would end up having X copies of the same business logic, which also requires X code changes when you want to modify the database connection logic.
+If you continue copy-pasting these functions for running more queries, you have multiple copies of the same business logic, which also requires multiple code changes when you want to modify the database connection logic.

 To reduce this maintenance burden, and have only one way of querying the database, you can extract the code into a single function within the same DAG file: